Skip to main content

 Note: If there is a long list of fields, you can type in the initial characters to find the required field name easily.

-Click on asterisk (*) to apply multiplication, then select the field name 'Quantity' and click 'Add Field'.
+Click the asterisk (*) to apply multiplication, then select the field name 'Quantity' and click 'Add Field'.
 The calculation formula will appear as follows:

-Alternately, you can use the 'Advanced Query' option by clicking on 'Edit' link showing at top right which opens the query editor as shown below:
+Alternatively, you can use the 'Advanced Query' option by clicking the 'Edit' link at the top right which opens the query editor as shown below:

-Here, you can view as well as edit the query directly in below format:
+Here, you can view as well as edit the query directly in the below format:

 {Rate} * {Quantity}

-Below is an understanding of the query in parts - to help you get an idea on how such a query can be edited if required:
+Below is an understanding of the query in parts - to help you get an idea of how such a query can be edited if required:

 * | An operator to apply multiplication